-Finishing a marathon may be the holy grail of running, but the 5K is by far the most common race distance.
+Running a marathon may be the ultimate fitness bucket list item, but the 5K is by far the most common race distance.
 And for obvious reasons: It's the shortest standard event and doesn't require an excessively long time to prepare for it.
 And more and more fun run 5Ks are popping up all over the place, which makes running a race more, well, fun!

 Although the race takes most people 30 minutes or less to finish, you'll still need to prepare.
 This requires a sensible plan that addresses speed, endurance and proper recovery time.

 While even running newbies can train to run a 5K, most of these recommendations are aimed at runners with a solid three to six months of consistent running under their belts, as well as one 5K race to serve as a benchmark.
 So if you need a beginner-friendly 5K training schedule, check out our Couch to 5K Program or join our Best 5K Ever Challenge.